-EJA estimates somewhere in the vicinity of one-third of people who receive FTB A are receiving Child Support below the MIT threshold.
+EJA estimates somewhere in the vicinity of one-third of people who receive FTB A are receiving Child Support below the MIT threshold, so their FTB A is not affected by their child support income.

 Maintenance income credit

 Since 2006, people who receive maintenance through Agency Collect have been able to access Maintenance Income Credit, recognising that delayed Child Support payments are often the result of the payer delaying their tax return.
 If a person did not reach their maintenance income free area in a previous financial year, they can carry the balance of their MIFA over, and access it if they receive Child Support arrears.